-A common application when using a DLP230KP DMD and a DLPC3434 is for creating a Pico projector that can be used as an accessory to a smartphone, tablet, or a laptop.
-The DLPC3434 controller in the Pico projector receives images from a multimedia front end within the product as shown in Figure 8-1.
+A common application when using a DLP3310 DMD and two DLPC3437s is for creating a pico-projector that can be used as an accessory to a smartphone, tablet or a laptop.
+The two DLPC3437s in the pico-projector receive images from the XC7Z020-1CLG484I4493 FPGA, which receives images from a multimedia front end within the product as shown in Figure 8-1.